Orientation Matters: Learning Radiation Patterns of Multi-Rotor UAVs In-Flight to Enhance Communication Availability Modeling: Conclusion

 \section{Conclusion}

 The paper explored a novel perspective on \acl{rp} identification and learning.
 By treating the \emph{whole} \ac{uav} as a complex directional antenna system, a learning method was proposed to identify the \aclp{rp} of \emph{both} \acp{uav} after executing a specific, synchronized calibration trajectory.
-Among different analytical \acl{rp} models, the \acl{methodSphericalHarmonics} emerged as the most promising, predicting signal quality with \acs{rmse} error as low as \SI{3.6}{\decibel} measurement noise level.
-We also discussed a potential issue of overfitting in the model.
-Compared with the literature we are aware of, the paper presents a new, feasible concept for data-driven antenna \acl{rp} identification, suitable for autonomous modular aerial robotic scenarios.
+Among different analytical \acl{rp} models, the \acl{methodSphericalHarmonics} emerged as the most promising, predicting signal quality with \acs{rmse} error as low as \rvMod{\SI{3.6}{\decibel} measurement noise level}{\SI{4.57}{\decibel}}{C2}. \rvMod{We also discussed a potential issue of overfitting in the model.}{ The results are supported by a detailed feasability analysis of the antenna decoupling and a discussion about method order selection. }{C8} Compared with the literature we are aware of, the paper presents a new, feasible concept for data-driven antenna \acl{rp} identification, suitable for autonomous modular aerial robotic scenarios.

 We list the following among the possible future research directions.
-The research should be reproduced using more accurate equipment, accounting for polarization, phasing, and different frequencies.
-An extended analysis of overfitting, sampling bias, and sensitivity to localization errors should be conducted.
+The research should be reproduced using more accurate equipment, accounting for polarization, phasing, different frequencies, and long-term performance under shifting conditions.{C8} An extended analysis of overfitting, sampling bias, and sensitivity to localization errors should be conducted.
 Further, different learning trajectories with varying $\radiodistance$ might be considered, and the joint trajectory might be optimized as an information-gathering problem instance.
 The further perspective \acl{rp} models include principal cuts~\cite{2016_mutonkole_parametric_modeling_of_radiation} and Gaussian processes~\cite{2025_zhang_uncertainty_quantification_of_radiation}.